How To: Caption Videos

 Chalkboard with the word Tips written in chalk.

-Videos and audio with a text alternative such as captions, subtitles, or transcripts benefit users who are d/Deaf, hard of hearing, learning disabled, and have attention deficits.
+Videos and audio with a text alternative such as captions, subtitles, or transcripts benefit users who are d/Deaf, hard of hearing, and have learning disabilities.
 But any individual can benefit from accessible video and audio content:

 • Non-native English speakers or individuals learning English.